visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 Specify settings for numerical integrators.
-In addition to the :ref:`common ICS integration` attributes common to all ICS operators, the Poincare operator supports the following attributes.
+In addition to the :ref:`common ICS integration` attributes common to all ICS operators, the Poincaré operator supports the following attributes.

 Punctures
 """""""""